maksimKorzh/console-game-library/README.md

 # API

-  - InitScreen()        set up console/terminal environment
+  - InitScreen() - sets up console/terminal environment
-  - RefreshScreen()     update screen buffer
+  - RefreshScreen() - updates screen buffer
-  - getch()             raw getchar() without echoing
+  - getch() - gets raw character without echoing and line buffering
-  - Leave()             do some housekeeping (needs some extra work to restore windows console)
+  - Leave() - does some housekeeping (needs some extra work to restore windows console)

   use this "char screen[SCREEN_SIZE];" array to print something to screen, e.g. to print single character at given position use: